zgbjgg/arygon_nfc/README.md

     4> arygon_nfc:subscribe().

-Sends a command to the reader
+Sends a TAMA  command to the reader

     5> arygon_nfc:sends("0av").
     06V0.1